Jarvis – A Family of Brewers

-Walter died aged 58 years in 1915.
+Walter died aged 58 years on the 1st January 1915.
 The funeral service took place in Holy Trinity Church followed by burial at Foster Hill Road Cemetery.
-Grave F.6.224
+Grave Ref: F6.224

 In 1917, Charles Wells purchased the Phoenix Brewery for the sum of £79,000.
 It came with two maltings and 69 pubs and off-licences.
 In 1918, brewing ceased on the Midland Road site.

 Robert and Louisa’s son Lieut.
 Colonel Talbot Mcleavy Jarvis, D.S.O. returned from the war in 1920, he joined Charles Wells to manage their pub estate.
 He died aged 75 years on the 3rd June 1949 at his home at 19a Waterloo Road, Bedford.

 The brewery buildings were subsequently used by Baker & Munton, who had been trading in malt and grain in London since the 19th century.
 It was later known as Munton & Fison.
 The site was redeveloped for new shops in 1963.

 Craven Directory 1853.

 Family Search Records.

 Bedfordshire Times and Independent 11th December 1866.